DanMorriss/highlights/README.md

 - Trying to change the way the date is displaying on the highlights in the backend was causing the frontend form to throw a 400 error, so the logic was moved into the highlight.js file in the frontend.

+- The liked page was not loading.
+There was a type in the filter prop in App.js, that let the liked page load.

-- The like button was not working on the feed and discover pages and the liked page was not loading.
+- The like button was not displaying the like when clicked on the feel and discover pages but the changes was reaching the database.
+The page needed to be reloaded to show the like/unlike.
+There was typos in the Highlight.js handleLike and handleUnlike functions.

+- The liked page was showing any result with a like, not ones that are liked by the signed in user.